 Art was musical director, conductor, arranger and orchestrator on live concert tours for Demis Roussos, Dory Previn, John Rowles and toured as guitarist for Barry Manilow for over 3 years.
-He produced recordings for Demis Roussos, Barry Manilow, Sally Kellerman (hot lips from MASH) and John Rowles, achieving a Gold Record award for his production work on Johns’ renowned album ‘Another Chapter’ (EMI Records).
+He produced recordings for Demis Roussos, Barry Manilow, Sally Kellerman (hot lips from MASH, the movie) and John Rowles, achieving a Gold Record award for his production work on Johns’ renowned album ‘Another Chapter’ (EMI Records).

-Art has a long list of credits writing and producing original music for the production music library companies FirstCom Music, Universal Production Music, Sonoton Music, 5Alarm Music, OneMusic, EVO, Access Music, Groovers Music, and many others.
-He has accomplished over 100 library production music album releases (some 1,200 musical compositions) in a diverse array of styles.
-His production music has been used in television shows throughout the world including Cold Case Files, Hollywood Medium, The Dog Whisperer, E True Hollywood Story, America’s Most Wanted, Current Affair (US), Celebrity Profile, NYPD Blue, The Oprah Winfrey Show, Survivor, 60 Minutes, Dancing With The Stars, The Ricki Lake Show, Good Morning America, Amazing Medical Stories, Harry’s Practice, The Great Outdoors, Dateline, Extra-The Entertainment Magazine Show and The USA Today Show.
+His production music has been used in television shows throughout the world including Cold Case Files, Hollywood Medium, Twisted Sister, America’s Most Wanted, Current Affair (US), Lost JFK Tapes The Assassination, This Is Us, National Geographic, Celebrity Profile, NYPD Blue, The Oprah Winfrey Show, Survivor, 60 Minutes, Dancing With The Stars, The Dog Whisperer, E True Hollywood Story, The Ricki Lake Show, Good Morning America, Amazing Medical Stories, Harry’s Practice, The Great Outdoors, Dateline, Extra-The Entertainment Magazine Show, E-News Daily, Fox Sports, NBC Sports, NFL Redzone Replay, Celebrity Page, Weather Caught On Camera, Secrets of the Earth, Fugitive Task Force and The USA Today Show.

 He acts as ‘International Relations Liaison’ for the ‘Australian Guild of Screen Composers’ (AGSC).